Surfing in Central America

 Dry Season (Dec–April): At the beginning of the dry season, expect hot, sunny days and offshore winds in Nicaragua and El Salvador.
 Great for points and reefs.
 Costa Rica’s Pacific is smaller but clean.

 Rainy Season (May–Nov): The heavy surf season began with the beginning of the rainy season, bringing bigger swells across Central America.
+Large S-SW swells from the South Pacific arrive during the wet season, creating optimal surf conditions, especially for reef and tube waves in tropical islands and archipelagos.
+The first week of May often marks the arrival of the season’s biggest swells.
 Panama and Costa Rica get the most power.
 Beach breaks fire.

 Caribbean Season (Dec–March): At the beginning of the Caribbean season, Salsa Brava (Costa Rica) and Bocas del Toro (Panama) turn on.